The Run Statistics Tab

 The Data Masker Run Statistics Tab

-Note that double clicking on any worker thread actively running a rule will launch a form which displays that rules configuration.
+Display run state and statistics of rule workers.
+Double clicking on any rule worker currently running a rule will launch a form which displays that rules configuration.

 What the columns in the Worker Thread Panel mean